NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Trigger a Sync Operation for an Existing Cloud Sync Relationship

-The NetApp Data Science Toolkit can be used to trigger a sync operation for an existing Cloud Sync relationshp under the user's NetApp Cloud Central account, as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to trigger a sync operation for an existing Cloud Sync relationshp under the user's NetApp Cloud Central account, as part of any Python program or workflow.
 NetApp's Cloud Sync service can be used to replicate data to and from a variety of file and object storage platforms.
 Potential use cases include the following:

 - Replicating newly acquired sensor data gathered at the edge back to the core data center or to the cloud to be used for AI/ML model training or retraining.
 - Replicating a newly trained or newly updated model from the core data center to the edge or to the cloud to be deployed as part of an inferencing application.